carbon-language/carbon-lang/docs/design/generics/details.md

 This corresponds to
 [a trait object reference in Rust](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).

+FIXME: Need something like `DynPtr(Printable, Copyable)` to say "only compatible with `Copyable` types", in which case the `DynPtr` would have a `Clone` method.

 ### Dynamic box type

 FIXME: Requires: destructor and allocator.
-Provides: sized, unformed, and movable, deref to an unspecified type that implements constraints
+Provides: sized, unformed, and movable, deref to an unspecified type that implements constraints.

+FIXME: Optionally can have a `Copyable` constraint, in which case the resulting `DynBox` type is `Copyable` as well.

 ### Dynamic value type

-FIXME: Requires: destructor, copy, and allocator.
-Provides: sized, unformed, movable, copy, and constraints.
+FIXME: Requires: destructor, and allocator.
+Provides: sized, unformed, movable, and constraints.

+FIXME: Optionally can have a `Copyable` constraint, in which case the resulting `DynBox` type is `Copyable` as well.

 ## Future work